TomBindloss/PSNewUser/README.md

-# PSNewUser
-Create an Active Directory user and auto assign exchange license
+# Create a new AD User with Powershell - Auto assign exchange license

+You're free to use this script in anyway that you wish.
+I've created this to work in line with company policy for my current employer.